Home Reports France Home and Garden WooCommerce Ecommerce Industry Report

 Key Takeaways

-Meta Ads spend stands at just 29.7% of the global average, indicating significant underinvestment in paid social relative to international peers.
+Meta Ads investment stands at only 21.0% of the global average, reflecting severely underinvestment in paid social despite organic social contributing a modest 1.4% of traffic.

 Get a monthly email when this data is updated